 For traditional abdominoplasty, your tummy tuck scars include a horizontal scar along your bikini line that extends from hip to hip and another around your navel since you need to reposition it to suit your newly shaped and tightened tummy.

 Mini tummy tuck scars generally involve a smaller horizontal scar along the bikini area since it only removes a small amount of fat and skin around the lower abdomen.
 Extended tummy tucks have a longer horizontal scar since it also removes fat around the hips and upper thigh areas.
-Furthermore, circumferential abdominoplasty or belt lipectomy needs an incision that goes from your abdomen to your bag, so you can expect to have a horizontal scar that goes around your lower trunk area.
+Furthermore, circumferential abdominoplasty or belt lipectomy needs an incision that goes from your abdomen to your back, so you can expect to have a horizontal scar that goes around your lower trunk area.

 Tummy tuck scars: Can they disappear?